Almost sure well-posedness of the cubic nonlinear Schr\"odinger equation below L^2(T): Global Theory

 {\bf Acknowledgments:} The authors would like to thank Prof.~Kenji Nakanishi for the conversation at Institut Henri Poincar\'e.
 They are also grateful to Prof.~Nicolas Burq for remarks on a preliminary draft.
+Lastly, they would like to express their gratitude to the anonymous referees for thoughtful comments that have improved this paper.